mathifonseca/grails-version-update/README.md

-Grails Plugin for Application Version Update
+Grails Plugin for Application or Plugin Version Update
 =====================

-When you have a bunch of applications to maintain and each of them needs to update its version with every change, and you combine that with your useless memory... you end up following always the same process:
+When you have a bunch of applications or plugins to maintain and each of them needs to update its version with every change, and you combine that with your useless memory... you end up following always the same process:

 1. Make your changes
 2. Start writing the `grails set-version` command
-3. Forget which was the current version
+3. Forget which the current version was
 4. Check the `application.properties` file to get the current version
 5. Go back to your command and finish writing it
 6. Execute the command